Responsible and sustainable diving. 100% committed to our oceans.

-Before each dive we inform in the briefing about the specific conditions of the dive site as well as the marine life.
-At the same time we remind all customers of the guidelines to be a responsible diver.
+Before each dive, we inform in the briefing about the specific conditions of the dive site as well as the marine life.
+At the same time, we remind all customers of the guidelines to be responsible diver.

 Responsible and sustainable diving.
 Guidelines